mrmattson/next/api.md

 - `tags` - nested custom tags

-You can use these references in both the HTML and JavaScript code.
+You can use these references in both the HTML and javascript code.
 For example:

 ``` html